placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 ####Comment

-It seems that you're talking about two different kinds of intention knowledge or intention involved in racism: 1) the kind involved in microaggressions, which we see in the theater woman 'pulling rank,' and 2) the kind involved in not examining one's views, not being open to reason, a kind of deliberate forgetting.
+It seems that you're talking about two different kinds of knowledge or intention involved in racism: 1) the kind involved in microaggressions, which we see in the theater woman 'pulling rank,' and 2) the kind involved in not examining one's views, not being open to reason, a kind of deliberate forgetting.

 ####Response